 Although type O blood people can be great conversationalists, they prefer to act instead of speak and are quite ambitious.

-Blood type Compatibility
+O Blood Type Personality Compatibility

 Blood type O is best compatible with A and worst compatible with AB.